SnehaAnto/project/README.md

 1. Select a login method (username or email)
 2. Fill in your credentials
 3. Click "Login."
+4. Land on Timesheet page.

 Timesheet Page:
 1. After logging in, enter the date, project name, hours worked, and a description of your work
 2. Then click "Submit."
 Recent entries will be displayed below the form.
+3. Once done, click on Logout that redirects back to the Login page.

 ## File Structure